 Will introduce students to the relationship between areas of food and wine production, culture, preparation and consumption.
 The role of food and wine as a component of the tourism and hospitality industry will be explored.
-Pre or corequisite: TAH 00100

 TAH 07400 - MENU AND DINING ROOM MANAGEMENT (3 crs.
 3 hrs.)